 - I love my boyfriend/girlfriend: Ok, you love them… But realize that, no matter what your heart might say at this moment, the two of you might break up in a few months for any number of reasons.
 Many people have tattooed their love’s name on their back and end up with a trip to the laser clinic to have it painfully removed for good – and believe me, laser tattoo removal hurts worse than getting a tattoo did in the first place.
 You should only do this if you’re in a committed relationship.

-- I heart beer: Do not get a tattoo that represents your favorite ‘drug’ of choice – be it beer or cannabis or whatever, that giant Marijuana leaf is not going to look nearly as cool when you’re on a job interview where they might perform drug testing such as an etg test for example.
+- I heart beer: Do not get a tattoo that represents your favorite ‘drug’ of choice – be it beer or cannabis or whatever, that giant Marijuana leaf is not going to look nearly as cool when you’re on a job interview where they might perform drug testing such as an etg test, for example.
 These types of tattoos are always a bad idea.
+If you do dearly love your beer that much, you could take your time out and drink to your heart’s content (obviously keeping your health in mind).
+And for the cannabis part, you can buy glass bongs or any other accessories and smoke your favorite joint along with your friends or alone instead of tattooing it on your body.
+Additionally, rather than spending money on a tattoo that you may regret in the future, you can use the money to get some cannabis for a good time with your friends.
+Provided that your state has legalized marijuana for recreational use, you can purchase quality weed online or from other sources.

 - I just want one: If you don’t have a specific reason, purpose or strong motive for getting a tattoo, you’re better off not getting one at all.
 Tattoos usually represent something, and should have a special meaning or significance for their owners.
 No one should ever rush into getting a tattoo without thinking long and hard about the design and choosing a tattoo artist you trust.

 Before getting inked, keep in mind that not everyone is receptive to or accepting of tattoos and some employers might frown on your visible tattoo or not understand the meaning behind that zombie on your forearm or the thought that went into the star on your neck.
-Placement is important if you are in a career that is not accepting of ink like law enforcement, public safety or health care.
+Placement is important if you are in a career that is not accepting of ink like law enforcement, public safety, or health care.
 Choose a place that you can conceal easily when needed.
+However, if you had decided on a place where it cannot be hidden, you could opt to get it removed by looking up services in your vicinity which could be similar to the laser tattoo removal services in sydney.

 Finally, if you need to remove a tattoo it will not only be painful but expensive as well.
 The golden rule of tattooing is simple… Think Before You Ink!